tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 3.1 Introduction and Context

-The bdqffdq: portion of BDQ Core is a specification for a framework for describing data quality.
+The bdqffdq: portion of the BDQ standard is a specification for a framework for describing data quality.
 This bdqffdq: framework is based on a mathematical formulation, using set theory (Veiga, 2016), and is represented as an OWL ontology.
 This document describes the organization and use of the OWL ontology.

-This document provides a background for understanding the bdqcore: Test descriptions.
-Each of the Tests in the bdqcore: namespace have been designed and described within this framework and are framed using the terms and concepts from the framework.
+This document provides a background for understanding the bdqtest: Test descriptions.
+Each of the Tests in the bdqtest: namespace have been designed and described within this framework and are framed using the terms and concepts from the framework.
 The bdqffdq: framework provides the context for each Test, and has shaped decisions made about each Test.

 See the [Fitness for Use Ontology](../../bdqffdq/index.md) for a concise description and normative information about the bdqffdq: ontology and a summary of the mathematical formalization.
 See the [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) document for the list of terms in the bdqffdq: vocabulary.
 See the [Fitness For Use Framework Ontology Vocabulary Extension](../../extension/bdqffdq/index.md) for documentation on additional axioms.
 See the [OWL Ontology Distribution](../../../vocabulary/bdqffdq.owl) for the formal representation of the vocabulary as an OWL ontology.
 The mathematical formalization provides a description of inferences and reasoning that may be made with the terms in the vocabulary.